 The new century began with a few setbacks in leadership, but strides in academic, research, and outreach progress continued.
 Dr. John Petersen was named UT’s 23rd president in 2004 and served until 2009.
 He quickly laid the foundation for a greater understanding of the university’s value and impact on all citizens of the state.
 Petersen’s leadership sparked momentum on the campuses to strengthen their own identities and celebrate their uniqueness.

 UT renewed its agreement with Battelle for the management of Oak Ridge National Laboratory in 2005.
 The Spallation Neutron Source, the U.S. Department of Energy’s $1.4-billion research facility at ORNL, began operating the same year and is now the world’s most powerful accelerator-based source of neutrons for scientific research.

-The National Science Foundation awarded a $65 million grant to the university in 2008 -- the largest NSF grant in Tennessee history -- to build and operate the supercomputer through a partnership with ORNL.
-Kraken, the world's most powerful academic supercomputer, is housed at the national lab.
+The National Science Foundation awarded a $65 million grant to the university in 2008 – at the time, the largest NSF grant in Tennessee history – to build and operate the supercomputer through a partnership with ORNL.
+Kraken, the world's most powerful academic supercomputer, was built at the national lab.